microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 This file is the CAPI2 Windows Event Log.<br>

-For more information, please see the following documentation: [Saving Events to a Log File](https://docs.microsoft.com/en-us/windows/desktop/WES/saving-events-to-a-log-file).
+For more information, please see the following documentation: [wevtutil](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/wevtutil) (export-log).

 <li>